solisruj/SBIO_Tools/README.md

 using the pythons seaborn module.

 # NCBI Genome Download
-Is a script that used NCBI's FTP to download genomic information (e.g. genbank, fasta, faa, etc).
+Is a script that uses NCBI's FTP to download genomic information (e.g. genbank, fasta, faa, etc).
 Because NCBI is used widely by many researchers.
 It is good to limit downloads or downloading information when their is minimum activity on the site.

 # Scripts